-NEW LEVEL 3 (IELTS 5.0 - 5.5 or equivalent) On completion of this module, students will be able to interact and communicate at B1/B2 (intermediate/upper-intermediate) level exchange, check and confirm meaning with reasonable fluency and appropriate detail in an extended conversation, which includes words from academic corpora.
-Giving extended responses Paraphrasing ideas with some success Usage of appropriate chunking Production of compound and complex sentences, but with some errors.
-Usage of vocabulary to express themselves on most general academic topics NEW LEVEL 4 (IELTS 5.5 - 6.0 or equivalent) On completion of this module, students will be able to interact and communicate at B2 (upper-intermediate) level use the features of spoken English to exchange, check and confirm meaning with a degree of fluency, some precision and appropriate detail and formality on academic topics account for and sustain their opinion.
-Usage of visual aids to support a talk Usage of discourse markers to indicate stages of a talk Usage of appropriate sentence stress & intonation to keep the interest of an audience Awareness of an audience's needs Production of a range of sentence structures, generally without mistakes leading to misunderstanding.
-Mostly accurate usage of a range of vocabulary related to their discipline and most general academic topics.
-NEW LEVEL 5 (IELTS 6.0 - 6.5 or equivalent) On completion of this module, students will be able to interact and communicate at B2/C1 (upper-intermediate /advanced) level use the features of spoken English to exchange, check and confirm meaning fluently, with precision and appropriate detail and formality on academic topics argue a formal position convincingly.
-1. Giving a presentation on their own academic field 2.
-Production of connected speech that causes no strain 3.
-Having good control of features of connected speech (e.g. elision, assimilation, intonation) 4.
-Production of a wide range of sentence structures, with some self-correction of errors.
-5. Good usage of a wide range of vocabulary related to their discipline and most general academic topics.
+NEW LEVEL 3 (IELTS 5.0 - 5.5 interact and communicate at B1/B2 (intermediate/upper-intermediate) level Giving extended responses or equivalent) On completion of uivalent) 2.
+Paraphrasing ideas with some success this module, reasonable fluency and appropriate detail in an Usage of appropriate chunking students will be able to extended conversation, which includes words from academic corpora.
+4. Production of compound and complex sentences, but with some errors.
+5. Usage of vocabulary to express themselves on most general academic topics NEW LEVEL 4 (IELTS 5.5 - 6.0 interact and communicate at B2 (upper-intermediate) level Usage of visual aids to support a talk or equivalent) , Usage of discourse markers to indicate stages of a talk On completion of this module, use the features of spoken English to exchange, check and confirm meaning with a degree of fluency, 3.
+Usage of appropriate sentence stress & intonation to keep the interest of an audience students will be some precision and appropriate detail and formality on 4.
+Awareness of an audience's needs able to able to academic topics.
+Production of a range of sentence structures, generally without mistakes leading to misunderstanding. account for and sustain their opinion.
+6. Mostly accurate usage of a range of vocabulary related to their discipline and most general academic topics.
+NEW LEVEL 5 (IELTS 6.0 - 6.5 interact and communicate at B2/C1 (upper-intermediate /advanced) level Giving a presentation on their own academic field or equivalent) On completion of use the features of spoken English to exchange, Production of connected speech that causes no strain this module, students will be check and confirm meaning fluently, with precision and appropriate detail and formality on academic 3.
+Having good control of features of connected speech (e.g. elision, assimilation, intonation) able to 4.
+Production of a wide range of sentence structures, with some self-correction of errors. argue a formal position convincingly.
+Good usage of a wide range of vocabulary related to their discipline and most general academic topics.

 NEW LEVEL 6 (IELTS 6.5 - 7.0 or equivalent) interact and communicate at C1 (advanced) level use the features of spoken English to present and 1.
 Expanding and supporting points of view at some length with subsidiary points, reasons and relevant examples.
 On completion of debate abstract, complex academic topics fluently, with 2.
 Description of specific data to support their presentation this module, students will be able to precision, detail and formality. respond to questions, comments and counter 3.
-Production of a wide range of sentence structures, with a consistently high level of accuracy. able to argument spontaneously and appropriately.
+Production of a wide range of sentence structures, with a consistently high level of accuracy. usic to argument spontaneously and appropriately.
 4. Good usage of a broad lexical range to express themselves clearly without obviously searching for words.